 - Immobile factors of production.
 For reasons mainly linked with regulations (customs restrictions, restrictions on foreign investment and ownership) and transport costs, commodities (minerals, oil, grain) tended to be the most traded.
-International trade mainly took place to cope with scarcity, implying that countries were trading products that they did not readily have available.
-Any other product which could, in theory, be produced nationally was subject to a variety of protectionist policies.
+International trade mainly took place to cope with scarcity, implying that countries were trading goods that they did not readily have available.
+Any other good which could, in theory, be produced nationally was subject to a variety of protectionist policies.
 International transport was dominantly serviced by bulk point-to-point services since the most suitable mean to this type of trade.

 - Global value chains.
 From the 1990s, the application of supply chain management permitted the emergence of integrated supply chains servicing global markets.
 A global division of labor was quickly emerging.
 By setting or capturing a value chain, a corporation is able to generate added value and compete more effectively on global markets.
-Containerization has become imbedded in freight distribution, supporting trade flows and acting as a transport, production and distribution unit.
+Containerization became imbedded in freight distribution, supporting trade flows and acting as a transport, production and distribution unit.